Medinilla magnifica (Rose Grape Plant) Indoor Care; Watering, Light, Soil, Problems

 What are the common Medinilla magnifica diseases?

-Wilted and drooping leaves on Rose Grape Plant are due to underwatering.
-Water when the top 1-2 inches of soil dry out and never allow the soil to dry out completely for a long period.
+Inconsistent watering: Water when the top 1-2 inches of soil to dry out and do not allow the soil to dry out completely.

 1. How often do you water Medinilla magnifica indoors?